-3.A Breakdown complex organizational problems using the appropriate methodology
+- 3.A Breakdown complex organizational problems using the appropriate methodology - 3.B Propose creative solutions within an organization

 This course is organized in two main components: Strategy of Innovation and Organization of Innovation.
 The first part is intended to provide students with practical skills to understand, evaluate, create, and ultimately manage an effective innovation strategy within an organization.
 In the second part students are confronted with the internal perspective of organizing for innovation in an open, multi-actor and digitally-mediated world.
 The course will provide insights on organizing and orchestrating collectives of actors within and outside the organization for effective innovation and value creation.
 This will include a perspective on organizing for innovation with teams, with digital technologies, platforms, and infrastructures, as well as discuss effective strategies for business innovation with different forms of open organizing such as crowds and communities.